devopscenter/dcUtils/AdditionalDocumentation.md

 about the environment and the commands that interact with it.

 #### RUN-ME-FIRST.sh
 What RUN-ME-FIRST.sh, initialization script to set up the devops.center environment to support the framework.
+This will set up the .dcConfig in the developers home directory and contains the settings file.
+The items in the settings file are used by the scripts to identify where certain other scripts and files are located on the personal machine.
+This script will also set up a set of directories that will house the applications and the devops.center utilities (ie, dcUtils).

 #### manageApp.py
 To create or join an application.